Dealing with a life transition is hard. Dealing with health insurance is hard.

 5. Are you eligible for COBRA?

 In some cases, you may be eligible to elect COBRA coverage and stay on your former spouse’s insurance if you were previously covered.
-This means you don’t need to worry about health insurance through the market place after your divorce.
+This means you don’t need to worry about health insurance through the federal government run health insurance marketplace after your divorce.

 One thing you do need to keep in mind is your premiums.
 They may or may not change after you stay on that health insurance policy, so compare your options and talk to an agency for more advice.